A Compact Story of Positivity in de Sitter: SdSET for Compact Scalars

 A priori, the convergence of this integral is not guaranteed, as the spectral density of a general operator may grow at large $\nu$.
 However, for interactions of the form \eqref{eq:general_interaction}, the spectral density for $\phi$ is calculable for specific examples of $\Phi$\cite{Loparco:2025azm}.
 We also discuss the details of this calculation in \cref{app:anom_dims_euclidean} and show that the spectral density $\rho_\phi(\nu) \to 0$ when $\nu \to \pm \infty$ in \cref{fig:example_corr_spectral_density}.
 Moreover, the decay of $\rho_\phi \to 0$ as $\nu \to \pm\infty$ can be attributed to the fact that the (renormalized) principal series field $\phi$ satisfies the canonical commutation relation.
 As discussed in \cite{Weinberg:1995mt}, the Weinberg sum rule tells us that \beq \int_{\frac{d}{2}-i\infty}^{\frac{d}{2}+i\infty} \frac{\d\Delta}{2\pi i}\rho(\Delta) = c_1 \, , \eeq where $c_1$ is some finite positive constant that is fixed by the renormalization condition discussed in \cref{app:anom_dims_euclidean}.

 Finally, we note that integrand of the contact term \eqref{eq:contactterm} has a term that diverges as $\coth(\pi \nu)/\nu \to \nu^{-2}$ as $\nu \to 0$, which could naively lead to a divergence.
-However, the $\Delta=\frac{d}{2}$ state is typically absent in the Hilbert space of scalar operators $\Phi$ and $\rho_\Phi(\nu)\to \nu^2$, which causes $\rho_\phi(\nu)\to \nu^2$ in the limit $\nu \to 0$ as well, eliminating this divergence.
+However, as we explained in Section~\ref{sec:connecting}, the $\Delta=\frac{d}{2}$ state is typically absent in the Hilbert space of scalar operators $\Phi$ and $\rho_\Phi(\nu)\to \nu^2$, which causes $\rho_\phi(\nu)\to \nu^2$ in the limit $\nu \to 0$ as well, eliminating this divergence.
 This is consistent with the conclusion that the contact term $c$ must be a finite positive constant.